We will update this page to keep you informed with the latest information.

 We Are Here For You!

 We encourage you to remain vigilant against fraudulent email and phone calls.
 Identity thieves are phishing for people’s personal information and playing on vulnerabilities during this time.
 Stay alert, and never give out your personal or account information by clicking on a link or talking to a caller whose identity you cannot verify.
 Remember, if we call you about a service request, our Carolina Trust representative will be able to verify your initial online request to us.
+Carolina Trust representatives will not request your account information through text or over the phone.

 Bank Where You Are